-The Eligible Intermittent Resources Protocol (EIRP) in Appendix Q of the ISO Tariff imposes various communication and forecasting equipment and forecasting data requirements on EIRs with PGAs as well as additional requirements on such EIRs electing certification as a Participating Intermittent Resource (PIR).
+The Eligible Intermittent Resources Protocol (EIRP) in Appendix Q of the ISO Tariff imposes various communication and forecasting equipment and forecasting data requirements on EIRs and Hybrid Resources with a VER component with PGAs as well as additional requirements on such EIRs electing certification as a Participating Intermittent Resource (PIR).
 Section A13 of Appendix A of the BPM for Market Operations contains additional requirements for EIRs and PIRs that do not pertain to direct telemetry.